Deptford High Street, Deptford, London SE8

 In 1904 the interior was redecorated.
 In May 1906 the adjoining hall, formerly the Mechanics’ Institute, was acquired by Fr Felix Segesser.
 However, this amenity was lost again, when Fr Segesser left the parish ten years later.
 In 1942 church and presbytery were damaged in an air raid, destroying stained glass windows in the nave.
 In 1958 a grotto to Our Lady was built from stones from the former Catholic chapel in Brockley Cemetery, which had been destroyed by bombing.

 In the 1970s and 1980s there were several improvements.
 Under Fr Gerald Flood the roofs were repaired, the brickwork repointed, a porch added to the west front, and the nave benches rearranged so as to form a central aisle.
-Under his successor, Fr James McGillicuddy, the interior was repainted, the sanctuary reordered and a Reconciliation Room created in the narthex.
+Under his successor, Fr James McGillicuddy, the interior was repainted, the sanctuary reordered and a reconciliation room created in the narthex.
 At the same time, the large crucifix was moved to its present location over the narthex doors into the nave.
-A new Parish Hall was built between 1989 and 1991 at the rear of a new building erected on the site of the former Mechanics’ Institute.
+A parish hall was built between 1989 and 1991 at the rear of a new building erected on the site of the former Mechanics’ Institute.

 The church is facing west; however, this description follows conventional liturgical orientation.